 1) Mental Ability Test (MAT)

-2) Scholastic Ability Test (SAT) and Language Test.
+2) Scholastic Ability Test (SAT)

 The questions are Multiple Choice Questions (MCQ’s).
 Further, the MAT section would consist of, Verbal and Non-Verbal Reasoning and SAT section would consist of Mathematics, Social Sciences, and Science.
 The details of the syllabus are given here: